gheja/gbdk/README.md

 Building
 ========

-For the build I recommend an Ubuntu 16.04 LTS (you don't even need to install it, the Live system works just fine).
+For the build I recommend an Ubuntu 22.04 LTS (an earlier LTS version should also work, and you don't even need to install it, the Live system works just fine).

 The environment will need a few packages, all of them can be installed using apt-get: